Dreyshantel/WEB-STACK-IMPLEMENTATION-IN-AWS/AWS_Cloud_Solution_For_2_Company_website_Using_A_Reverse_Proxy/Project15.md

 # Set Up Compute Resources for Nginx, Bastion and Webservers
 NB: To create the Autoscaling Groups, we need Launch Templates and Load Balancers.
 The Launch Templates requires AMI and Userdata while the Load balancer requires Target Group
 ## Provision EC2 Instances for Nginx, Bastion and Webservers
 1. Create EC2 Instances based on CentOS Amazon Machine Image (AMI) per each Availability Zone in the same Region.
 Use EC2 instance of T2 family (e.g. t2.micro or similar) with security group (All traffic - anywhere).
+We will use our custom VPC with public subnets hosting the Bastion and Nginx servers, while application web servers were deployed in private subnets and accessed through a load balancer

 2. Ensure that it has the following software installed: